toucansites/t-doc-template-demo/contents/docs/[04]deployment/[01]creating-a-repository/index.md

 Toucan-based websites can be hosted for free using GitHub Pages.
 Follow these steps to set up your site.

 To host a Toucan-generated website on GitHub Pages, begin by creating a new repository or selecting an existing one.
-If you are working within an existing repository, proceed directly to the [Deploying with GitHub Pages](/docs/deployment/github-pages/#deploy-using-github-actions) guide.
+If you are working within an existing repository, proceed directly to the [Deploying using GitHub actions](/docs/deployment/deploying-using-github-actions) guide.

 Navigate to the upper-right corner of any GitHub page.
 Click the `+` icon, then select **New repository**: